cmpd6/cmpd6.github.io/_information/UM-campus-information.md

 To leave campus by bus, you will need to pick a stop.
 For instance, there are 3 buses going directly downtown: Blue, 47 and 60.
 The Blue has a [dedicated stop](https://winnipegtransit.com/stops/60675/?filterVariants=BLUE-1-D), while the 47 and 60 are at [another stop](https://winnipegtransit.com/stops/60674/?filterVariants=36-1-C,36-1-M,47-0-R,47-0-K,60-1-D).
 There are two or three additional stops serving other lines.
 All stops are close to one another.

+## Beware the geese!

+The UM campus is currently home to nesting Canada geese and it is possible that some will still be nesting or nursing during the conference.
+For their and *your* safety, it is wise to give them some space.
+Normally, campus services [alert to the presence of geese](https://news.umanitoba.ca/geese-whos-back/), but since geese tend to wander around..

 ## Orientation within St John's College

 - Ground floor.
     - **Schultz Theatre**.
 All plenaries, and one of the parallel sessions.
     - **Schultz Atrium**.
 Just outside the Theatre.
 Coffee breaks and reception on the first day.
     - **Room 118**.
 Some parallel sessions.
 Just down the corridor from Schultz.
-    - **Room **.
+    - **Room**.
 Collaboration room.
 Always open to conference participants.
     - **Daily Bread Cafe**.
 Lunches will be served there.
 - Second floor.
 (Stairs are located at various places throughout the building.
 The building is accessible so you can also find elevators.)
     - **Room 202**.
 Some parallel sessions.